asimone9914/Quiz-Game/readme.md

 Ensure that it is working by running `python -m tkinter`

 # Recent Changes:
+- **added game modes for endless or shuffled quiz**
-- added custom dialog box for right/wrong answers (very basic)
+- added popup dialog box to show correct answers at the end
-- added Enter button functionality
-- optimized some functions in game.py
+- fixed some window alignment issues
-- renamed main menu file to `start_game.py`

 ## Things to fix/add:
-- Sequential mode or endless random question mode
-    - sequential mode would still shuffle questions before
-    - endless mode would randomly select questions until user exits
 - About program button has no function
-- No exit quiz button (must use window close)
+- add an exit quiz button
-- Num. of correct answers not displayed at the end
+- make things look prettier